GMAT 1-on-1 with Anish

 2. Our objectives are aligned.
 I left a high-paying career to do this.
 I enjoy teaching.
 I enjoy GMAT.
 I find it a personal failure if I am not able to have a meaningful impact in your journey.

 3. The course is well-structured.
-There’ll be hand-holding at every step.
+There’ll be hand-holding (not spoon-feeding) at every step.
 Of course, you’d need to put in the effort.

 Why NOT go for classes with Anish?